AnalogStudiosRI/as-webapp-2.0/README.md

 ```

 #### TypeScript Typings
-All dependencies are either managed by Typings through _typings.json_.
+Typescript definitation are either managed by the Typings binary into _typings.json_.
 Install new typings using

 ```
 $ ./node_modules/.bin/typings <typing-name> --save